Board of Directors Victoria

 Paul Wheelton OAM (B.Comm, CPA, FAIM, MCDA, FCEO) was appointed to the Life Education Victorian Board in April 2001.
-He is currently Chairman of Life Education Victoria’s Board of Directors, Deputy Chairman of Life Education Australia and a member of LEV’s Strategic Planning Task Force.
+He is currently Chairman of Life Education Victoria’s Board of Directors and Deputy Chairman of Life Education Australia.
 Paul has been pivotal in the success of LEV’s fundraising events, profile raising activities and strategic direction.

 Mandy Banic currently holds the position of Head of Finance and Operations at Straumann Australia and New Zealand, a global leader in implant and restorative dentistry and oral tissue regeneration, headquartered in Basel, Switzerland.
 Mandy holds very strong family values and a love for children.

 Mandy was appointed to the Board in March 2012.